Rules and Guidelines

 Students are encouraged to seek help and learn as they go.
 Resources may include:

-• Workshops or learning labs focused on visualization best practices.
+• Workshops, labs, or learning opportunities focused on visualization best practices (when offered).

-• Online communities and forums for tool support and creative ideas.
+• Online communities and forums for tool support, troubleshooting, and inspiration.

 • Competition organizers, who are available to answer questions and provide guidance.